Clay-Ferguson/quantizr/scripts/certbot-setup.md

 # The above commands, generate the PEM files, but SpringBoot needs a "p12" file, so we run this command to generate the
 # p12 file

-# Note1: I think maybe this openssl command ALSO needs to be run as root, so do 'su -' or 'su -s' before running it.
-# Note2: When this prompts you for a password enter the same one you have in start.sh in the 'server.ssl.key-store-password' property
+# Note: When this prompts you for a password enter the same one you have in start.sh in the 'server.ssl.key-store-password' property
-# Note3: After running this REBOOT the server.
+# Note: After running this REBOOT the server.
 It (apache2) will be sitting on port 80 and 443, but don't try to shut it down to fix that, instead REBOOT!
-# Note4: Also check this line in your 'start.sh' script "-v /etc/letsencrypt/live/quanta.wiki:/letsencrypt \" because you may need to add an "-0002", to that
-#        whenever the letsencrypt had added that.
-It usually DOES increment an 000X number each time on that folder every time you run 'certbot'
+# Note: Note that the following should also be a volume line in the prod yaml file:
+#        - '/etc/letsencrypt/live/quanta.wiki:/letsencrypt'

 su -s (or su -) ...whichever works cd /etc/letsencrypt/live/quanta.wiki